Menu Close

 A Shortfall of Gravitas droneship underway – Julia Bergeron (NSF)

 A Shortfall of Gravitas (ASOG) is a SpaceX autonomous spaceport droneship (ASDS), operating out of Port Canaveral, Florida.
 The droneship is based upon barge Marmac 302.
+A Shortfall of Gravitas is named after a spacecraft titled ‘Experiencing A Significant Gravitas Shortfall‘ from the novel ‘Look to Windward‘, from the Culture series of books by author Iain M. Banks.

-Elon Musk officially showcased the droneship on July 9th, 2021 with a short clip of ASOG running autonomously during a sea trial.
+Elon Musk officially showcased A Shortfall of Gravitas on July 9th, 2021, tweeting a short clip of the droneship operating autonomously during sea trials.
 A Shortfall of Gravitas arrived at its Florida home port on July 15th, 2021.
+Its first mission was CRS-23 on August 29th, 2021, which concluded with a successful, near-center landing of Falcon 9 booster B1061.

 A Shortfall of Gravitas droneship GSE systems.
 Photo by Julia Bergeron (NSF), labels added by space-offshore.com